AmitYuLife/yulife-app-storybook/e2e/README.md

 - The easiest way to check if an element is not found is to open the mochaawesome report in e2e-report

 ## Gotchas
+- Most problems can be solved by deleting `node_modules` using `rm -rf node_modules`,  and `pods` using `rm -rf ios/Pods`,  then rebuilding again.
+- If there is no ios/build/Build folder and you've tried the above, it is possible the app is being built in the wrong location.
+To ensure it is built in ios/build/Build try the following:
+1. Open xcode -> settings -> locations -> advanced (Derived Data) -> select unique

 ### Keyboard error
 Problem: detox complains keyboard is not on screen